 Program Overview

-CBF partners with unions and other workforce organizations to identify black women apprentices who could benefit from support, while at the same time identifying strategies for how to expand apprenticeship opportunities for more black women in their area.
-Since every U.S. geography has its own history and culture, solutions are localized and implemented in coordination with local organizers.
+CBF has grant funding for apprenticeship readiness programs for local organizations.
+Since every U.S. geography has its own history and culture, we support solutions that are localized and implemented in coordination with grassroots organizers.

 Want to Learn More About Our Programs?